AppFair/appfair.github.io/index.md

   1. Is your forked repository *publicly* accessible at: `https://github.com/App-Name/App/`?
   1. Is your `/App.git` fork public?
-  1. Is your `/App.git` fork not disabled?
-  1. Is your `/App.git` fork not archived?
-  1. Does your `/App.git` fork have issues enabled?
+  1. Does your `/App.git` fork's setting have a description and an `appfair-*` topic set?
-  1. Does your `/App.git` fork have discussions enabled?
+  1. Does your `/App.git` fork have issues & discussions enabled?
   1. Does your `/App.git` fork have actions enabled?
-  1. Does your `/App.git` fork use the same license as the base fair-ground?

 ### Source Code

-  1. Is the project name in `Package.swift` the same as the `App-Name`?
   1. Is the `Fair` library the initial entry in your app's dependencies list?
   1. Is the `Sources/App/AppMain.swift` file unmodified from the origin?

 ### Metadata

-  1. Does your app have a version that is a semantic release containing purely numbers and dots (e.g., "1.2.3")?
-  1. Does your `Info.plist` have `*UsageDescription` properties for each entitlement sought in `Sandbox.entitlements`?
+  1. Is your `Info.plist` `CFBundleName` property set to `App Name` (with a space)?
+  1. Is your `Info.plist` `CFBundleIdentifier` property set to `app.App-Name` (with a hyphen)?
+  1. Is your `Info.plist` `LSApplicationCategoryType` property set to a valid category?
+  1. Is your `Info.plist` `CFBundleShortVersionString` property set to a semantic release number that exactly matches your intended release tag?

+### Fork Release

+  1. Did you initiate a release by tagging your `/App.git` fork's with a semantic release number?
+  1. Did the release action succeed in your fork's "Actions" tab?
+  1. Do the release artifacts show up in your fork's "Releases" page?

 ### Pull Request

+  1. Did you merge from the upstream base `/appfair/App.git` repository using your `/App.git` fork's "Fetch Upstream" menu?
-  1. Do you have a pull request open to the base fair-ground for your fork's changes?
+  1. Did you open a pull request from your fork to the base `/appfair/App.git` repository?
   1. Is the title of your pull request: `App-Name`?
   1. Does the version tag of your PR match the version in `Info.plist`?
   1. Is your pull request commit signed and marked as "verified" by GitHub?
   1. Is the e-mail address associated with the commit valid (e.g., an `.edu` address)?
+  1. Did the action for your PR start running at [https://github.com/appfair/App/actions](https://github.com/appfair/App/actions)?

 ### Post Release

   1. Did the integrate-release action in the base fair-ground that was triggered by your pull request succeed?